unification-com/mainchain/docs/introduction/faqs.md

 undcli keys add some_new_account --recover
 ```

 Will prompt you for the bip39 mnemonic.
-See [https://docs.unification.io/software/undcli-commands.html#undcli-keys-add](https://docs.unification.io/software/undcli-commands.html#undcli-keys-add)
+See [undcli keys add](../software/undcli-commands.md#undcli-keys-add)

 If the private key has been exported (e.g. via `undcli keys export`), then the `undcli keys import` command can be used: